ryudokung/Project-0/_bmad-output/GDD.md

 ## 1. Executive Summary

 ### 1.1 Game Concept
 Project-0 is a high-stakes, 1:1 scale Sci-Fi Exploration and Combat game.
 Players begin their journey by creating a unique **Pilot Character**, starting with a **Starter Ship** to navigate the void.
-As they progress, they operate modular Mechs, Aircraft, and Tanks, all supported by a massive Mothership.
+As they progress, they operate modular Mechs, Aircraft, and Tanks, all supported by **The Bastion**, their mobile command center.
 The game blends deep customization (Modular NFTs) with a high-fidelity 3D experience (WebGPU) and a creator-driven evolving universe.

 ### 1.2 Design Pillars (The "Samus" Touch)
 - **Intense Narrative (The Core):** A deep, dark, and gripping story that drives every mission.
 You aren't just exploring; you're surviving a complex plot.